andyrojasc/Template-presentation/README.md

 # Template-presentation
-This repo have the most beautifull template HTML in the world.
+This repo have the one of the most amazing HTML presentation.

+You can download and change the sections, and other elements.